bootstrap-ruby/bootstrap_form/README.md

 You can override help translations for a particular field by passing the `help` option or turn them off completely by passing `help: false`.

-Required fields are automatically annotated with a "required" class.
-The label by default will append an asterix to the end of the label.
-The field is determined to be required if the associated model attribute is configured with a presence validator (ActiveRecord::Validations::PresenceValidator).

 ### Icons